 Garbage and Recycling

-Waste Management contracts with the City of Monmouth for weekly solid waste pickup.
-Residents can put out four containers of trash for pickup per week.
+Millennium Waste, Inc. contracts with the City of Monmouth for weekly solid waste pick up.
+Residents can put out their MWI cart for pick up every week.
 Questions about garbage service should be directed to City Hall.

 Larger items may be dropped of at the Transfer Station (see below).
 Fees will be assessed according to the items being discarded.
 There is no charge to dispose (recycle) of anything made of metal, including non-Freon appliances, bicycles, grills, folding chairs, etc.